Mr-Peach0301/MindRec/README.md

 ## Data processing

-Our complete dataset is hosted on Hugging Face and will be released publicly soon.
+Our complete dataset is hosted on Hugging Face (https://huggingface.co/datasets/MrPeach/MindRec).

 Alternatively, you can run the code in process.ipynb to reproduce it from scratch.